-In December 2010, the City and County of San Francisco ("City"), a member agency of the TJPA acting for the benefit of the TJPA and the Transbay Program, initiated condemnation actions to acquire by eminent domain eleven properties and thirteen garage easement interests for the new Transbay Transit Center and the Caltrain Downtown Extension projects.
+In December 2010, the City, a member agency of the TJPA acting for the benefit of the TJPA and the Transbay Program, initiated condemnation actions to acquire by eminent domain eleven properties and thirteen garage easement interests for the new Transbay Transit Center and the Caltrain Downtown Extension projects.
 The City filed motions for immediate possession of the properties and garage easement interests with the court, so that TJPA could secure possession of the properties and garage easement interests and move forward with construction while the court considers the value of the properties and easements.
 As required by law, TJPA deposited with the State Treasurer the amount of probable compensation for the properties and garage easement interests at the time the TJPA filed the motions for immediate possession.
 As of June 30, 2011, the court had granted the motions and issued the orders by which the TJPA acquired full and exclusive right to possess the properties and garage easement interests.
 Demolition of properties acquired by eminent domain proceedings commenced in June 2011 and was completed during September 2011.

 The probable compensation for the properties and garage easement interests is based on the TJPA's appraisal of the fair value of the properties and easements.
-The TJPA has already appraised the properties and easements and has determined the amount of probable compensation.
-Funds have been deposited with the State Treasurer.
+The TJPA appraised the properties and easements, determined the amount of probable compensation, and funds were deposited with the State Treasurer.
 MTC, SFCTA, and SMCTA remitted deposits to the State Treasurer on behalf of TJPA totaling \$18,350,000 during the fiscal year ended June 30, 2011.

-Based on the court orders awarding TJPA full and exclusive right to possess the properties and easements, the TJPA recorded the \$18,350,000 deposited with the State as contributed capital revenue.
+Based on the court orders awarding TJPA full and exclusive right to possess the properties and easements, the TJPA recorded the \$18,350,000 deposited with the State as contributed capital revenue in fiscal year 2011.

 When litigation concludes, funds may be required to pay the court judgment.
 This represents the difference, if any, between the initial deposit and the final determination of compensation.
 Alternatively, an owner could choose to settle with the TJPA, in which case additional funds may be required from the TJPA to cover the title and closing costs associated with a standard purchase and sale agreement.
-Relocation claims may be made up to 18 months after occupants vacate the premises.
-(See Note 9-Relocation Assistance and Loss of Goodwill Compensation)
+Relocation claims may be made up to 18 months after occupants vacate the premises (See Note 9-Relocation Assistance and Loss of Goodwill Compensation).

-Through June 30, 2011, TJPA has acquired title to two properties that were the subject of the eminent domain actions via voluntary settlements with the owners, with the remaining nine properties and garage easement interests awaiting final judgment.
-TJPA provided an additional \$80,366 to pay the full amount of the final settlements and closing costs for the two units.
-The amount, if any, of future expenditures for additional final court judgments and closing costs on the remaining nine properties and garage easement interests cannot be determined at this time; however, the TJPA has included contingency for additional amounts in its right of way acquisition budget.
+Through June 30, 2012, TJPA has acquired title to six properties that were the subject of the eminent domain actions via voluntary settlements with the owners, with the remaining five properties and garage easement interests awaiting final judgment.
+In fiscal year 2012, TJPA provided additional funds to pay settlement and final closing costs for the four units purchased during the fiscal year.
+The amount, if any, of future expenditures for additional final court judgments and closing costs on the remaining five properties and garage easement interests cannot be determined at this time; however, the TJPA has included contingency for additional amounts in its right of way acquisition budget.